 Writing and Consulting

-> "This will be a good one."
-That's how historian Mark Edward Lender (author of Cabal: The Plot Against General Washington) assesses the manuscript for David's next book, The Battle of Harlem Heights, 1776, which is under contract with Westholme Publishing as part of its Small Battles series (publication is anticipated in late 2022 or early 2023).
-Westholme is collaborating with a pair of distinguished scholars—Lender and James Kirby Martin (author of Benedict Arnold, Revolutionary Hero: An American Warrior Reconsidered), series editors—to offer a fresh and important new perspective on the story of America’s early military conflicts that focuses on these engagements at their most intimate and revealing level.
+> David's next book, The Battle of Harlem Heights, 1776, is under contract with Westholme Publishing as part of its Small Battles Series (publication is anticipated in November 2022).
+Westholme is collaborating with a pair of distinguished scholars—Lender (author of Cabal!: The Plot Against General Washington) and James Kirby Martin (author of Benedict Arnold, Revolutionary Hero: An American Warrior Reconsidered), series editors—to offer a fresh and important new perspective on the story of America’s early military conflicts that focuses on these engagements at their most intimate and revealing level.
 More information about the volumes in this series is available here.

 > David's work has appeared in the Journal of the American Revolution (JAR), the leading online source of new research on the Revolution and Founding Era.
 His articles include: When War Came to the Thompson-Neely Farmstead, Thomas Knowlton's Revolution, The Battle of Mamaroneck, and Edward Hand's American Journey.